maja-lofgren/omnipod_stash/README.md

 Open your website by clicking the button "Open app" (location: top right) and see if it works to "set count" or "add count" on pods/sensors/insulin

+# Update
+If you already have this installed and just want to update your fork with my latest commits:
+1. click the button "Fetch upstream" (just under the green "Code"-button located top right-ish)
+  - Click the green "Fetch and merge"
+2. If you followed the installation above and "Enable Automatic Deploy" - then congratulations: you'red done and will have the updates installed and deployed in 5mins.
+ - If not:
+   - Open your site at [heroku.com](https://dashboard.heroku.com/)
+   - Click the Deploy-tab and scroll down to the very bottom and hit "Deploy Branch" to install.

 # Technical Overview (you can stop reading here...)
 This app consists of 3 parts: